apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/saving_stats.md

 ## Saving stats with dataset items {#saving-stats-with-dataset-items}

-Still in the **OFFERS** handler, we need to add a few extra keys to the items which are pushed to the dataset.
+Still, in the **OFFERS** handler, we need to add a few extra keys to the items which are pushed to the dataset.
 Luckily, all of the data required by the task is easily accessible in the context object.

 ```js
 router.addHandler(labels.OFFERS, async ({ $, request }) => {